GeorgiKostov/DisclosureArchive/docs/ARCHITECTURE.md

 `.nojekyll`, and pushes the result to the `gh-pages` branch.
 That keeps the generated publish artifact separate from `main`, where raw data, generated DBs, and generated static output remain ignored.

+`scripts/publish_cloudflare_pages.ps1` is the publish wrapper for Cloudflare Pages.
+It regenerates the same static export, validates the JSON, verifies that `_headers` exists, and deploys `public_site/` with `npx wrangler pages deploy`.
+Cloudflare Pages applies `_headers`, which closes the response-header gap that plain GitHub Pages cannot close.

 Because the SQLite index and generated site are intentionally local-only, Pages publishing is automated locally rather than in GitHub Actions.
 Running